How To Develop a Go-To-Market Strategy in 2023

 - Buying habits

-Some good research on what your competitors are up to can help you find some valuable answers and move along with your go to market strategy.
+Doing competitive research can help you find some valuable answers and move along with your go to market strategy.

 For example, how are they positioning themselves?
 Who are their current customers?
 Are they reaching segments that you hadn’t thought of?
 You might even decide to go after a different niche market to stand out easier.